antony-jc/developer-docs/source/libraries/nodejs.rst

   The main Sphere API object.

-.. note:: The Ninja.Sphere object is not syncronous, and instead is similar to promises in that the query is built via a series of chained functions and finally executed once the promise has resolved.
+.. note:: The Ninja.Sphere object is not synchronous, and instead is similar to promises in that the query is built via a series of chained functions and finally executed once the promise has resolved.

 For Example: